vasanth-krrish/book_tickets/README.md

 Step 5 : Add a movie with plus icon present on navbar.

-Step 6 : Add Screen to the theatres from Movie show page.
+Step 6 : Add theatre screen to the theatres from Movie show page.

 Step 7 : Now You can buy ticket from Movie Show page.
 You can buy tickets only after assigning a screen to the movie.